baoduy/hbd.astro-paper/src/content/blog/az-11-private-aks-expose-public-app-with-cloudflare-tunnel.md

 ## Table of Contents

+## Prerequisites

+Before diving into Cloudflare Tunnel, make sure you have the following set-up:

+- **Cloudflare Zero Trust:** You need an active Cloudflare account with the [Zero Trust feature](https://developers.cloudflare.com/cloudflare-one/setup/) enabled to set up a Cloudflare Tunnel.

 ## Setting Up Cloudflare Tunnel

 *Cloudflare Tunnel** (formerly Argo Tunnel) provides a secure connection between your services and Cloudflare without the need for public IP addresses or inbound firewall rules.